 - Wall hangings, nameplates, misc. stuff – sometimes removal makes sense, sometime not.
 We’ll discuss the options before getting started so you know what to expect.

-- Office systems – usually we paint around them as access allows.
+- Office desk systems – usually we paint around them as access allows.
 Or, we’ll arrange for professional movers to handle this.

 - End of Day – we’ll remove our gear to the shop area and be sure everybody is ready for a fresh start the next day.